cheat-sheets/public-speaking-cheat-sheet/README.md

 Including lots of examples can help show depth of experience.
 Avoiding jargon can help show depth of understanding.
 - **eunoia** / **goodwill** - showing that you have the audience’s interests in mind.
 You have good will towards the audience.

+## Stock Issues

+Good persuasion responds to questions of fact, policy, and value:

+- **Fact** propositions: what is/isn’t, what happened or didn’t, etc.
+- **Value** propositions: what is good/bad, moral/immoral, etc.
+- **Policy** propositions: what we should do/avoid, good/bad procedures, etc.

+Most issues are a mixture of these different types of claims.

+**Status quo** - the existing state of affairs.
+What is currently in place?

+**Burden of proof** - obligation to prove your assertion.

+In law, the prosecution has the burden of proof and the defense has presumption.
+In argumentation, "those who assert should prove".
+If you are arguing for a change to the status quo, you have the burden to prove that action is better than inaction.

+Legal standards for burden of proof (USA):

+- Some evidence
+- Reasonable indications
+- Reasonable suspicion
+- Reasonable to believe
+- Probable cause for arrest
+- Some credible evidence
+- Substantial evidence
+- Preponderance of the evidence (balance of probabilities) - the standard required in most civil cases
+- Clear and convincing evidence
+- Beyond reasonable doubt - typically applies in criminal proceedings

+When thinking about advocating/opposing change, there are three key questions:

+- Is there a need for change?
+- What the plan to solve the need?
+- Does the plan meet the need?

+**Stock issues** address these questions:

+- **Ill**: Is the problem you're addressing.
+It’s the need for a change.
+  - Quantitative ill: How big is the problem?
+Statistics and facts generally help show this.
+  - Qualitative ill: How bad is the problem?
+Stories and testimony generally help show this.
+- **Blame**: Why does the ill persist?
+Blame is a blockage.
+What’s preventing the status quo from solving the problem?
+  - Structural inherency: A formal block, like an existing law.
+  - Attitudinal inherency: An informal block, like negative attitudes or simply a lack of awareness.
+  - Gap inherency: Existing cures are insufficient
+- **Cure**: What should we do?
+The cure is the plan you’re proposing.
+  - Solvency: Does the plan solve the need?
+  - Workability: Is the plan feasible?
+  - Everything hinges on the cure.
+Ill and blame build to it; consequences flow from it.
+- **Consequences**: What happens if we act?
+Consequences are what happens if/when we adopt the cure.
+  - Material consequences: How much does this cost?
+  - Social consequences: How might this change attitudes or interactions?

+If you are arguing for change, you should prove most stock issues.
+Ignorance or apathy sides with the status quo.
+Meaning, if someone doesn't know about the issue, you have the burden to prove it to them.
+If you are arguing against change, you can disprove all the stock issues, but you may not have to.

+## Fallacies

+## Resources

+- Introduction to Public Speaking https://www.coursera.org/learn/public-speaking
+- Public Speaking: Speaking to Inform https://www.coursera.org/learn/inform-speech
+- Public Speaking: Speaking to Persuade https://www.coursera.org/learn/persuade-speech
+- Public Speaking: Speaking to Motivate https://www.coursera.org/learn/speak-to-inspire-ceremonial-motivational-speeches